MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

     > **Note**:
     > If you are prompted for a *Phone number* when using the Power Platform or Azure portals, enter `0123456789` and select **Submit**.

-1. Wait for the Azure subscription to be provisioned and select **Maybe later**.
+1. Wait for the Azure subscription to be provisioned and select **Cancel**.

 1. Select **Subscriptions**.
 You should see **Azure Pass - Sponsorship**.